takyai19/Automated-ELK-Stack-Deployment/README.md

 These Beats allow us to collect the following information from each machine:

-- Filebeat monitors the log files or locations on the server as specified, collects log events and forwards them to the ELK Server
+- Filebeat monitors the log files or locations on the server as specified, collects log events and forwards them to the ELK server

-- Metricbeat monitors the system-level metrics of the server such as CPU/memory/disk usages, network IO statistics and statistics for all processes running on the system, and forward them to the ELK Server
+- Metricbeat monitors the system-level metrics of the server such as CPU/memory/disk usages, network IO statistics and statistics for all processes running on the system, and forward them to the ELK server

-- Packetbeat monitors network traffic and sends the data to the ELK Server, which will enable near real-time searches, analyses and visualization with the tools of Kibana
+- Packetbeat monitors network traffic and sends the data to the ELK server, which will enable near real-time searches, analyses and visualization with the tools of Kibana

-- Auditbeat audits the activities of users and processes on the system including changes to binary and configuration files and forwards the data to the ELK Server for identifying potential security events and violations
+- Auditbeat audits the activities of users and processes on the system including changes to binary and configuration files and forwards the data to the ELK server for identifying potential security events and violations

 ### Using the Playbook

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below:
+- SSH into the control node

-- Copy the ansible.cfg file to `/etc/ansible`, if it's not already there (you can use `cp [path to where you downloaded the file]/ansible.cfg /etc/ansible/`)
+- Copy the `ansible.cfg` file to `/etc/ansible/`, if it's not already there (you can use `cp [path to where you downloaded the file]/ansible.cfg /etc/ansible/`)

-- Edit the "remote_user" of the `ansible.cfg` file to your user name (you can edit by `nano ansible.cfg`)
+- Edit the `remote_user` of the `ansible.cfg` file to your user name (you can edit by `nano ansible.cfg`)

-- Copy the hosts file to `/etc/ansible`, if it's not already there (you can use `cp [path to where you downloaded the file]/hosts /etc/ansible/`)
+- Copy the hosts file to `/etc/ansible/`, if it's not already there (you can use `cp [path to where you downloaded the file]/hosts /etc/ansible/`)

 - Edit the `/etc/ansible/hosts` file to include the IP addresses of the webservers and ELK servers in the specified sections (you can edit by `nano /etc/ansible/hosts`)

-- Copy the `roles` folder including all subfolders and files to `/etc/ansible` (you can use `cp -R [path to where you downloaded the folder]/roles /etc/ansible/`)
+- Copy the `roles/` folder including all subfolders and files to `/etc/ansible/` (you can use `cp -R [path to where you downloaded the folder]/roles /etc/ansible/`)

-- Copy the `main.yml` playbook file to /etc/ansible (you can use `cp [path to where you saved the playbook file]/main.yml /etc/ansible/`)
+- Copy the `main.yml` playbook file to `/etc/ansible/` (you can use `cp [path to where you saved the playbook file]/main.yml /etc/ansible/`)

-- If desired comment out the relevant lines of main.yml for the beat tasks you do not need (e.g. `#  - install-packetbeat`)
+- If desired, comment out the relevant lines of `main.yml` for the Beat tasks you do not need (e.g. `#  - install-packetbeat`)

 - Run the playbook by the command `ansible-playbook main.yml`

 ### Checking the Installation

-Starting up the ELK Server usually takes about 5 minutes.
+Starting up the ELK server usually takes about 5 minutes.
 By navigating to `http://[your ELK Server's public IP]:5601`, you can check if the installation worked as expected.

 ![ELK_Kibana_Home.png](Images/ELK_Kibana_Home.png)

-Kinaba is a powerful visualization tool.
+Kibana is a powerful visualization tool.
 You can configure it to produce a wide range of analyses and reports.

-Below are some example reports you will be able to pull from the ELK Server almost right away:
+Below are some example reports you will be able to pull from the ELK server almost right away:

 ![ELK_Filebeat_Syslog_Dashboard.png](Images/ELK_Filebeat_Syslog_Dashboard.png)